 Engagement Rate: 8.6%

 The hook of this video clearly defines the target audience, the existing SAP customers.
-And by voicing statements like "Helping our customers move mountains, change the world and redefine what's possible" with great transition the storyteller deepens the interest of the audience.
+And by voicing statements like "Helping our customers move mountains, change the world and redefine what's possible" with the great transition the storyteller deepens the interest of the audience.

-The beautiful compositions, and the intelligent transitions make this one of the best infographic videos!
+The beautiful compositions and the intelligent transitions make this one of the best infographic videos!

 Production Studio: Dress Code